 - Students and recent graduates keen on becoming UX designers or UX consultants

 - Newcomers to design who are considering making a switch to UX design

-There is some overlap with the content of this course and our "UX Design from Scratch" course.
-However, the content has been dramatically extended when it comes to the relevant areas of job hunting and CV and portfolio development.
+The content of this course overlaps somewhat with our "UX Design from Scratch" course; however, we have dramatically extended matters regarding the relevant areas of job hunting and resume/portfolio development.